brian-carroll/elm_c_wasm/NOTES.md

 - Contiguous heap
     - Much nicer for the main data area to be contiguous rather than paged
-    - Put the bitmap & offsets together at bottom of heap
-    - When we grow total memory, grow the bitmap too
+    - When we grow total memory, bitmap grows too
-    - => move values _up_
-    - May need to run compaction sliding up instead of down
-    - OR calculate the new bottom-of-heap location and start there.
-        - Stuff below that line gets moved up, stuff above gets moved down
-        - Need to know how much live data there is above and below
-        - This can be calculated during marking
-        - Before marking, work out where new bottom-of-heap will be
-        - During marking, keep count of live data between current and new bottom-of-heap
+    - Reserve room for the bitmap at the _top_ of the heap, enough for a full GC
+    - Bitmap is only used during the actual collection, so can be created fresh each time (reset first)
+    - If it were at the bottom, we'd have to do a slide _up_ to make room for it when we grow memory
-        - Find enough garbage _above_ the new bottom-of-heap to make room for data below it to move upwards
+        - We'd have to move the _oldest_ values out of the way to make room for the bitmap.
+Better to leave them happily sit at the bottom forever.
-        - That 'enough garbage' point is the dividing line between slide-up and slide-down compaction
-        - But slide-up is a bit of a pain.
-Iterating addresses downwards is hard (very slow) because the 'linked list' of objects links upwards.
-        - However bitmap can tell us the start of each patch of live data and the first int of that is definitely a header!
-        - Bitmap makes all of this stuff way faster actually
-    - Actually no need to slide both up _and_ down, we just allocated a ton of memory at the top so that'll do.
-Keep the pause short, especially after making a `brk` call.
-Just slide up to make room for the bitmap.

 Code structure: